 Key Takeaways

-• Property owners have a legal duty to maintain safe premises: When they fail to fix hazards or warn visitors, they may be liable for resulting injuries.
+• Property owners in Maine have a legal duty to keep their premises reasonably safe for lawful visitors: This applies to private homes, commercial buildings, and public spaces alike.
+When they fail to fix hazards or provide adequate warning, they may be held liable for resulting injuries.

 Dangerous Property Conditions